-Do not flush cat feces down the toilet, due to the risk of contaminating waterways with toxoplasma gondii.
+Do not flush cat feces down the toilet, due to the risk of contaminating waterways with Toxoplasma gondii.
 T. gondii is a protozoan intracellular parasite that infects all warm-blooded animals.
 Cats are the definitive host to T. gondii which means the parasite must spend its final developmental stage, and reach its mature form in the cat.
 Oocysts are shed in the feces and are resistant to chemical water treatment.

 Human infection occurs via ingestion of undercooked meat or ingestion of sporulated oocysts in soil, and water contaminated with cat feces.

 When a cat urinates in clumping litter, clumps form which makes them easy to scoop out.
-Place urine clumps in a plastic bag (along with feces), and dispose of in the outside bin.
+Place urine clumps in a plastic bag (along with feces), and dispose of them in the outside bin.

 Wood pellets and food by-products disintegrate when wet, and if using a sieve type tray will drop into the collection tray.
-This can be emptied out into the toilet or use a garden hose to rinse it out.
+This can be emptied into the toilet or use a garden hose to rinse it out.

 Dispose of clay or silicone cat litter in a plastic bag in the outside garbage bin.
 Wood, food by-products and recycled paper can also be disposed of this way.

 Biodegradable cat litter can be used as mulch on garden beds once feces has been removed.
 Do not use on vegetable gardens.
 I personally wouldn’t mulch cat litter in households with young children or immunocompromised individuals.

 Do not flush any type of cat litter down the toilet.
 Large volumes of litter can cause a blockage.

 Avoid composting due to the risk of contamination with t. gondii as well as parasitic worms which can survive for extended periods in the environment.